simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     ```

 #### Exercise 6.7: Finish the SSO Controller ####
+The last step is to complete the Web API Controller.
+We will create a POST method to handle everything.
+This method will accept a **UserRequestModel** object to be passed in this request body.
+The **Credentials** property on the request body is optional, but without it we will not perform a mapping between an Office 365 user and a user in the **UserService** instance.

 1. Click on **Tools** in the Visual Studio 2015 top menu.
 2. Select **NuGet Package Manager** and choose **Package Manager Console**.